DcentWallet/dcent-web-connector/doc/index.md

     }
   }
   ```

+  Please note that for `Astar EVM` transactions, you can use the getEthereumSignedTransaction() and getTokenSignedTransaction() methods with the chain ID set to 592.

 Please Refer to the `index.html` to learn more about how to use the SDK APIs.
 There is an Web project using our Web SDK.